Development Environment

 Important

-For ubuntu 14.10, replace 9.3
+For ubuntu 14.10, replace 9.3 with 9.4.

-For 16.04, replace 9.3
+For 16.04, replace 9.3 with 9.5.

-For 18.04, replace 10.x
+For 18.04, replace 10.x with the correct version.

 Replace /etc/postgresql/9.x/main/pg_hba.conf

-with misc/9.x/pg_hba.conf
+with misc/9.x/pg_hba.conf:

 Replace /etc/postgresql/10.x/main/pg_hba.conf

-with misc/10.x/pg_hba.conf
+with misc/10.x/pg_hba.conf:

 sudo chown postgres:postgres /etc/postgresql/9.x/main/pg_hba.conf